 “Affiliate Member of the Chapter” shall mean a non-veterinarian member of the Chapter (refer to Section 5 for further details).

-All masculine references shall connote their female equivalents.

 Organisation

 The Chapter shall be under the general control of the Executive Committee, as delegated by the College Council and shall operate in a manner consistent with the College Constitution, values, policy and procedure.